srinidhi-5B5/srinidhi-5B5/README.md

 - 🌱 I’m currently learning ...
 Deep Learning
 - 👨‍ I'm currently student at GMR Institute Of Technology, pursuing my B.Tech Degree
 - 🚀 I'm also working as a Student Co-ordinator for DSC
-- 🤔 Areas of Intrest: Machine Learning, Deep Learnin
+- 🤔 Areas of Intrest: Machine Learning, Deep Learning
 - 🥺 I’m looking for help with ...
 Django, Flask, BootStrap
 - 📫 How to reach me: ...nidhi.potta@gmail.com
 - 😄 Pronouns: ...Her